 WordPress.org does not provide any domain or hosting service that you need to buy from third-party domain registrar and hosting service provider

 Since the WordPress CMS (Content Management System) exists on your server, you are free to choose the resources and customize your site as much as you want.
 You have unlimited options for themes & plugins to enhance the functionality of your site.
 But same time, you are also responsible for backup, security and managing resources including domain and web hosting.

 The best thing about self-hosted WordPress is freedom of monetization.
-You have better options to manage your blog revenue and that are definitely more than WordPress.com if you plan proper strategy.
+You have better options to manage your blog revenue and that is definitely more than WordPress.com if you plan proper strategy.

 WordPress.Com Vs. WordPress.Org – What’s The Difference?